William Revelli: College Band Directors National Association

 Revelli was the founder of the College Band Directors National Association (CBDNA) in 1941.
 The CBDNA began as a committee of the Music Educators National Conference (MENC).
 In the fall of 1938 that committee, under the leadership of Revelli, met independently in Chicago.
 The group met again in December 1941 and formed the University and College Band Conductors Conference.
 The name of the organization was changed to the College Band Directors National Association in 1947.
 Revelli also served as a President of the National Band Association and the American Bandmasters Association, and was named Honorary Life President of the CBDNA.

+National High School Honors Band

+For the United States 200th Birthday, Congress created the American Revolution Bicentennial Administration (ARBA) who tasked the MENC (Music Educators National Convention) with creating a National Band made up of high school students for several concerts during the Bicentennial celebrations.
+In 1975, the MENC set up the Bicentennial Commission and started planning the National High School Honors Band.1 With the help of the MEJ (Music Educators Journal), high school band directors were asked to send in applications for only their best musicians who were at or near a professional level of skill to be considered for an audition.
+When the best current American conductor was discussed to direct the nations best high school musicians only one name was acceptable, William Revelli.
+Revelli was asked to conduct and accepted with amendments to the MENC plans for choosing students, among other caveats.
+While two exceptional senior high school students were to be chosen from every state, Revelli instead picked the best high school musicians, leaving multiple states without representatives and even choosing a student who was only a junior at the time.
+His requirement for excellence were uncompromising for this most important event, the final performance of which would take place at the Kennedy Center.